Ludgershall, Wiltshire: Railway

-Ludgershall had a station on the Swindon, Marlborough and Andover Railway which was opened in 1882.
+Ludgershall railway station opened on the Swindon, Marlborough and Andover Railway in 1882.
 By 1894 the operator was the Midland and South Western Junction Railway, providing services between Cheltenham and Southampton.
 A branch from Ludgershall was built to serve Tidworth Camp in 1901, and was opened to public traffic in 1902.
 In 1943 a short spur was added to serve the military depot at Ludgershall, to the south of the main road.

 Ludgershall station closed in 1961, along with the line north to Swindon, followed in 1963 by the branch to Tidworth.
 The spur at Ludgershall and line south to Andover remain open, to allow the Army to transport tanks and other equipment to and from the depot (until its closure in 2015) and onwards to the Salisbury Plain Training Area.
 There is a level crossing on Tidworth Road.

 Ludgershall Town Council and the pressure group Railfuture have been campaigning for the line between Ludgershall and Andover to be reopened for passenger services.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from either the Hannington or Rowridge TV transmitters.

+The town is served by BBC Radio Wiltshire and BBC Radio Berkshire.
+Other radio stations are Greatest Hits Radio Salisbury and Castledown FM, a community-based station.

+The local newspapers that cover the town are the Salisbury Journal and Andover Advertiser.

 Government

 The civil parish elects a parish council which styles itself as Ludgershall Town Council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.

 The parish falls in the 'Ludgershall and Perham Down' electoral ward.
 The ward stretches south east from the Ludgershall area to Perham Down.
 The total ward population at the 2011 census was 5,874.

 Ludgershall was a parliamentary borough which elected two members of parliament (MPs) to the House of Commons from 1295 until 1832, when the borough was abolished by the Great Reform Act.
-The small size of Ludgershall led to it being cited as an example of a "Rotten Borough".
+The small size of Ludgershall led to it being cited as an example of a "rotten borough".

 County confusion

-A common misconception is that the town is situated in the county of Hampshire rather than Wiltshire.
-This problem is compounded by the postal code of SP11 and telephone dialling code of 01264 which both signify it to be in Andover, Hampshire.
-This confusion is perpetuated by companies using automatic addressing systems based upon the post code.
-The local newspaper is the Andover Advertiser, based in Hampshire.
+A common misconception is that the town is in the county of Hampshire rather than Wiltshire.
+This is compounded by the postal code of SP11 and telephone dialling code of 01264 which are both associated with Andover, Hampshire.

 The modern town

 Ludgershall has developed considerably in the late 20th and early 21st centuries, and is now an important town supporting a number of flourishing businesses and a considerable amount of housing.
 Part of the former Army depot site became Castledown Business Park.
 The community is well provided for in terms of entertainment and shops with two pubs and social clubs, a number of small independent traders, and two supermarket chains.

 There is a primary school – Ludgershall Castle Primary School, built in 1965 as a secondary school for girls – and a secondary school: The Wellington Academy, opened in 2011.
+A second primary school, Wellington Eagles, was opened in 2020.